How to transfer money from India to UK online?

 Ok, let’s jump right in then…

-Disclaimer: As extensive as I would like this guide to be covering all the available methods, I might not have covered ALL the providers/companies that offer money transfer from India.
-I will keep updating this post as I get more feedback in the comments.
-This post contains some affiliate links that might provide a small commission to me at absolutely no extra cost to you if you use my links to signup and transfer money.
-However, these are the best ways to transfer money from India to UK (INR to GBP) that I found effective for 2021.
+Disclaimer: As extensive as I would like this guide to be, it does not compare ALL the providers/companies that offer money transfers from India.
+I will keep updating this post as I get more feedback based on what works for people.
+This post contains affiliate links that might earn a small commission for Comparism (at absolutely no extra cost to you) if you use our links to signup and transfer money.
+However, these are the best ways to transfer money from India to UK (INR to GBP) that I found effective in 2021.
 For more information, you can read my affiliate disclosure.

-- Best Options Overall: Transfer Money from India to the UK
+- Transfer Money from India to the UK: Best Options

 - Can you transfer money to UK from India?